polsys/ennemi/docs/potential-issues.md

 ```
 a better approximation of the true value.
 This is still an approximation, as the true distribution is non-continuous,
-but in many cases the value is close to the theoretical result.
+but in many cases the value is close to the theoretical result ($\approx 0.425$).
-(The computation involves the more general theory of Lebesgue integral.)
+The computation involves the more general theory of Lebesgue integral.